 Can you surf in Newquay?

-What’s more, if you’re not a confident surfer there’s a wide range of high-quality surf schools to choose from or surf equipment hire if you want to try and teach yourself to surf.
+This nice variety of waves make’s Newquay a go-to for groups of people learning to surf and if you’re not a confident surfer there’s a wide range of high-quality surf schools to choose from or surf equipment hire if you want to try and teach yourself to surf.

 Surf spots in and around Newquay

-The beach’s popularity has grown exponentially since surfers first discovered it in the 1950s.
+Fistral’s popularity has grown exponentially since surfers first discovered it in the 1950s.
 Today, Fistral Beach is known throughout Europe as one of the UK’s best surfing beaches.

-You can park at the North of Fistral in a paid car park or opt for the south of the bay where you can grab free parking if you’re lucky but it’s busy whenever the waves are on.
+You can park at the North of Fistral Beach in a paid car park or opt for the south of the bay where you can grab free parking if you’re lucky (it’s busy whenever the waves are looking good).

 South Fistral offers waves through all stages of the tide but it’s best from low through to an hour after mid-tide when it starts to back off slightly.
 Offering predominantly lefts this corner of the bay is a goofy foot’s dream with a long peeling left breaking just off the cliffs on larger swells.